 What are the conference social media accounts and tags?

-We will post updates and events to ASLE’s main Facebook page .
+We will post occasional updates and events to ASLE’s main Facebook page .

 ASLE recognizes that sustainability relies on three pillars: ecological, economic, and social justice.
 We are therefore committed to creating a conference in which all people can participate, and which disrupts the social construction of dis/ability along with other social injustices.
-In accordance with our Access Guidelines, the following are a few of the ways in which ASLE will support access at the 2023 conference in Portland:
+In accordance with our Access Guidelines, ASLE will support access at the 2025 conference in College Park.
+More details coming soon.

 Things participants can do to make a more sustainable conference: